Dependable, Experienced, Knowledgeable

 Accusations of burglary in New Jersey are serious, and they must be taken seriously from the very beginning.
 While the burglary charge itself can lead to severe negative consequences, burglary charges are often accompanied by additional criminal charges for theft offenses that can cause the crime to be considered aggravated and lead to even more severe punishment.
 An individual who is convicted of an aggravated form of burglary may face up to ten (10) years in prison.
 When faced with this level of potential punishment, it is vital to contact an experienced Ewing burglary lawyer who will fight to gain a better outcome.

-In her decade of experience as an Ewing criminal defense attorney, Lauren E. Scardella of Aydelotte & Scardella Law LLC has come to understand how critical it can be to argue to have a client’s charges downgraded, if they cannot be dropped entirely.
+In her decade of experience as an Ewing criminal defense attorney, Lauren E. Scardella of The Scardella Law Firm LLC has come to understand how critical it can be to argue to have a client’s charges downgraded, if they cannot be dropped entirely.
 In New Jersey, burglary is either a second or third degree offense, depending upon the surrounding circumstances.
 For first offenders, third degree burglary cases can often be resolved without any jail time, and sometimes through pre-trial intervention programs that may stop the prosecution entirely.
 Alternatively, second degree burglary crimes carry a presumption of incarceration, meaning that the individual will spend time in jail if convicted, regardless of whether it was his or her first offense.

 Attorney Scardella fights aggressively to prevent clients from spending time in jail for burglary charges, if at all possible under the circumstances, and will put her skills to work to gain the best possible outcome in your New Jersey burglary case.